 $ave{k,j}$: average of the composite factor values of the stocks within a region k and an industry j.
 The three regions are Europe, North America and Asia-Pacific.
-The 10 industries are derived from the ICB Industry level(Effective with September 2020 review, 11 industries are derived ICB Industry level).
+The 10 industries are derived from the ICB Industry level.
 For iSTOXX MUTB Japan Value 300, no regional split is applied.